abhijeetknayak/Machine-Learning/CS-231N/Readme.md

   4. **Instance Segmentation** : Instances of similar objects are seperated.
 [Mask R-CNN]() additionally predicts a mask for the object along with the class and the bounding box dimensions.<br>

 **Lecture 12 : Visualizing network outputs** <br>
+  1. Weights of the first layer of a CNN can be visualized.
+As the inner product is maximized when the image(or a part of it) matches the weight filters, visualizing the weights can give us a rough idea of what the filter is looking for in the image. <br>
+  2. Intermediate layer weights can also be visualized this way, but they're not very insightful.
+As these weights have a different number of channels, we would have to visualize them as sets of grayscale images.<br>
+  3. Fully Connected layer outputs can also be visualized.
+Nearest Neighbor visualizations can be used here.
+Nearest neighbor approach in pixel space may be ambiguous.
+Computing nearest neighbors in feature space results in images that have similar features. <br>
+  4. FC Layer - Dimensionality Reduction using t-SNE(T Distributed Stochastic Neighbor embeddings).
+Using the n-Dimensional output of the Fc layer, t-SNE reduces it to a dimensional value(a coordinate).
+When these coordinates are visualized, clusters of images are created according to their class. <br>
+  5. Visualizing activation maps can help us understand which part of the image causes a certain kind of activation in a particular layer of the CNN. <br>
+  6. Maximally Activating patches : For any channel in an activation volume, find image patches that cause maximum activations in that channel.
+If an activation from a higher layer is used, it has a larger receptive field.
+The image patch generated would be bigger in this case. <br>
+  7. Occlusion Experiments : Occlude parts of images, and then create a probability distribution over the range of the entire image.
+Parts of the image which are important for the image to be correctly classified will have low probabilities in the new probability distribution.<br>
+  8. Saliency maps : Tells us which parts of the image are under consideration to make a correct classification decision. <br>
+  9. Guided backpropagation : <br>
+  10. Class Visualization with Gradient ascent : Start with a zero image and find image gradient that maximizes a class score.
+Then, perform a gradient ascent so as to maximize the score.
+This generates a new image that maximizes the class score.
+The regularization makes the image look relatively natural.
+Other implicit regularizers used are gaussian blurring, image jitter(shift the whole image by some pixels), etc. <br>
+  11. Fooling Images : Maximizing the class score for a particular target class and performing gradient ascent so as to generate an image which is classified as the target class. <br>